 4. Proceed from left to right.

 Tabs are read like sentences in a book – read them from left to right, across the page, dropping down to the next line only when you’ve reached the end of the previous.
-Play the notes and chords in sequence as you read them from left to right.
+Play the notes and hop-am in sequence as you read them from left to right.

 - Note that most (but not all) tabs don’t display the rhythm with which you should play the notes in the tab.
 They may break the tab into measures (usually signified by vertical lines in the tab between measures, but they won’t tell you the rhythm of the notes within the measures.
 In this case, it’s best to listen to the song while you read the tab to find the beat.